December 15, 2020

 The alphabet soup of all retirement plans, SIMPLE stands for Savings Incentive Match Plan for Employees.
 SIMPLE IRAs allow employees to contribute a Traditional IRA, and employers must contribute.
 In this way, it’s similar to companies that offer matching 401(k)s.

 The difference is in the details of employer matching.
 With SIMPLE IRAs, employers are required to either: match every contribution an employee makes to their plan, up to 3% of the salary or; contribute a flat 2 percent of the employee’s salary, regardless of whether the employee chooses to contribute.

 Contribution details: Employers must contribute, employees can contribute.
-Contribution limits for employees are $13,000 in 2019.
+Contribution limits for employees are $13,500 in 2020 and 2021.
 Catch-up contributions of an additional $3,000 are allowed for those 50 and older.

-Withdrawal rules: Required minimum distributions (RMDs) must be taken in the year you turn 70½.
+Withdrawal rules: SIMPLE IRAs are subject to required minimum distribution (RMD) rules.
 Generally, you pay tax on any withdraws from your SIMPLE IRA, but you may be subject to an additional 10% tax if you withdraw before age 59 ½.
 Additionally, that amount can jump to 25% if you haven’t held the account for at least two years.